tristerry08-coder/Navio/README.md

 **Respecting Privacy**: The app is designed with privacy in mind - does not identify people, does not track, and does not collect personal information.
 Ads-free.

-**Simple and Polished**: essential easy to use features that just work.
+**Simple and Polished**: Essential, easy to use features that just work.

 **Saves Your Battery and Space**: Doesn’t drain your battery like other navigation apps.
 Compact maps save precious space on your phone.